Other projects

 Pazzamente started as a commission and became something I genuinely care about — which is the best thing a project can do.
 Working on it clarified something important about what I find interesting in design: the moments where creative direction, production craft, and communication strategy are inseparable from each other.

 The hardest creative problem was tone.
-On paper, a psychology podcast hosted by a psychotherapist and an actress sounds like it could tip into either therapy-speak or entertainment fluff.
+On paper, a psychology podcast hosted by a psychotherapist and an actress could tip into either therapy-speak or entertainment fluff.
 Getting the balance right required a lot of decisions that don't show up anywhere in the final product: how long to let a silence run, when to cut away, which moments to turn into shorts and which to leave in the full episode only.
 Tone isn't just written — it's edited.

-The most useful takeaway is that the tone is the product.
-The warmth, the lightness, the sense that two people are genuinely talking rather than performing — that had to be designed just as deliberately as the logo or the colour palette.
+The most useful takeaway is that the tone IS the product.
+The warmth, the lightness, the sense that two people are genuinely talking rather than performing — that had to be designed as deliberately as the logo or the colour palette.
 You can't fix tone in post-production.
 It has to be built into the format, the set, the direction, and the editing rhythm from the start.

 Credits